Becoming a Candidate

 First, review the Requirements to determine eligibility; these will vary for each position.

-Within 10 days of the candidate making a public statement of intent to file for office, filing for office, receiving or spending the first dollar on the campaign, (whichever event occurs first) the candidate must establish a Candidate Committee.
+Within 10 days of the candidate filing for office, or receiving or spending the first dollar on the campaign, (whichever event occurs first) the candidate must establish a Candidate Committee.
 A Candidate should contact their county's Board of Elections office immediately for information on how to establish their committee to avoid any penalties.
 Committee's are provided with a Campaign Finance Guide before each election cycle explaining how and when to complete reporting forms.

 Our office provides all documents necessary when starting a committee or filing for office.
 These documents are often updated before each election cycle begins.
 If you are interested in running as an unaffiliated candidate in a partisan office, please contact the board of elections for more information.